-As part of my Autumn 2019 tour of Romania we scheduled a few days rest and recreation in the seaside resort of Mamaia Nord, to the north or Constanta.
+As part of my Autumn 2019 tour of Romania, we scheduled a few days rest and recreation in the seaside resort of Mamaia Nord, to the north of Constanta.
 This is located on the black sea in the east of Romania.
+We planned and hoped for a great beach holiday with some food and sightseeing mixed in, Mamaia delivered.

 We arrived in Constanta train station after an epic journey from Cluj-Napoca traversing the country.
 Constanta train station as with most stations in Romania has a steam locomotive at the entrance, a nice touch and always good for a photo.